 “Find your yoga.
 I don’t care if you ever do a down dog in your entire life, just find something that calms your mind, and devote yourself to it.
 Find something that keeps your mind and body connected, healthy and working together, because in the times when everything else seems disconnected, it will keep you centered and grounded.” – Elephantjournal.com

 S.J’s journey into freediving began in Utila, Honduras in 2017.
-Since then she’s been freediving in Canada, the U.K and Tenerife and is currently in Dahab, Egypt, home to world-class freedivers and the infamous Blue Hole.
-Follow her freediving adventures on Instagram.
+Since then she’s been freediving in Canada, Dahab, Tenerife and the U.K and practices freediving for all dynamic and depth disciplines.
+Follow her freediving adventures on Instagram and for freediving, or water-related copywriting and marketing visit her website The Content Marketing Club.